wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Compatibility checks for WordPress V3.8.
-Admin page updates.
+Adding options to suppress ads on sticky front page or search pages.

 == Upgrade Notice ==

-= 6.50 =
+= 6.51 =

-Compatibility checks for WordPress V3.8.
-Admin page updates.
+Adding options to suppress ads on sticky front page or search pages.

 == Screenshots ==